A fluxonium qubit-based hybrid electromechanical system: Semi-classical treatment

 Here, the interaction strength between the qubit and the mechanical mode is only one order of magnitude smaller than their transition frequencies.
 Therefore, we can directly apply the probe drive and observe the interaction.
 Assuming the probe amplitude \( e'_p \) and coupling strength \( g_x = g_{\Phi}\phi_{eg}\) to be much less than the probe frequency, we have

 where $\delta_q = \omega_q-\omega_p$ ($\delta_m = \omega_m-\omega_p$) is the detuning between the qubit (mechanical) frequency and the probe frequency $\omega_p$.
 Initially, both the qubit and the mechanical resonator are in thermal equilibrium with their baths.
 The qubit can be brought to the ground state by performing a reset protocol \cite{zhang_universal_2021}.
 This involves dispersively coupling the qubit with a cavity and selectively driving the qubit transition.
 We can then use the semiclassical approach to evolve the system and obtain the spectrum of the qubit in steady state, as shown in Fig.~\ref{classical_mode split}(b).
 Since the interaction is transverse, mode splitting should be observed at \( \omega_p = \omega_m \).
 But, due to the presence of thermal effects (with the qubit thermal phonon \( n_{\text{th}} = 78 \)), the spacing between the split modes is highly suppressed.
 To compare the decrease in the splitting, the qubit spectrum at zero thermal photons is also included in the figure.
 Notice that both the splitting and the amplitude of the spectrum decreases due to the presence of the thermal phonon.
+Moreover,when the qubit is detuned from the mechanical resonance, the splitting becomes asymmetric, and one peak dominates over the other.
+This behavior resembles the dispersive shift of the qubit frequency, or equivalently the mechanical frequency, observed in a typical Jaynes--Cummings interaction in the dispersive limit.